ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution: Analysis of the data cube

 \subsection{Relative abundance}

 In G012, previous estimates of the H$_2$ column density map \citep{pierre2024} do not provide the full spatial coverage achieved by the \nthp map.
 Nevertheless, despite these limitations, particularly the incomplete coverage of the main filaments in the region, the map from \citet{pierre2024} remains the most suitable tool currently available to estimate the relative abundance in the region.

-We use the \nthp column density to estimate the total masses (M$_\mathrm{tot}$) in the protocluster as a whole, and in areas where the H$_2$ map lacks complete spatial coverage.
-First, we calculate the relative abundance or average ratio between both \nthp and H$_2$ column density maps (see Eq.~\ref{eq:xfact}) where we have coverage in both.
+We use the \nthp column density to estimate the total mass (M$_\mathrm{tot}$) in the protocluster as a whole, and in areas where the H$_2$ map lacks complete spatial coverage.
+First, we calculate the relative abundance between both \nthp and H$_2$ column density maps (see Eq.~\ref{eq:xfact}) where we have coverage in both.
 To estimate this ratio, we reproject the \nthp image to match the pixel scale of the H$_2$ data, which is slightly larger (with a pixel scale of 0.83$^{\arcsec}$).
-Subsequently we calculate a relative abundance map by taking the pixel-to-pixel ratio of the two maps:
+Subsequently we calculate the relative abundance map by taking the pixel-to-pixel ratio of the two maps:

 Here, N(\nthp) is the \nthp column density map described above, and N(H$_2$) is the H$_2$ column density map from \citet{pierre2024}.
 For the N(H$_2$) map, we consider a $\mathrm{S/N}$\,>\,3 based on the ratio between the column density and the associated errors.
-In Figure~\ref{fig:ap_xfactmap}, we show the resulting relative abundance map.

-We determine a representative N$_2$H$^+$ relative abundance value using the mode of its distribution, a choice motivated by its stability under different binning and masking conditions (see Appendix~\ref{sec:ap_relative}).
-We obtain a relative abundance of X(N$_2$H$^+$) = (0.93 $\pm$ 0.10)\,$\times$\,10$^{-10}$ (see Figure~\ref{fig:ap_xfachist}), consistent with previous determinations \citep{caselli2002c,nico2024}.
+In Fig.\,\ref{fig:ap_xfactmap} (left panel), we present the resulting relative abundance map.
+We identify a clear trend in which the relative abundances values decrease toward regions associated with ionization (see Fig.\,\ref{fig:dcn_pv} left panel, for a comparison between the \nthp emision and the \hfoa distribution).
+This behavior likely reflects the impact of stellar feedback on the molecular gas distribution, a point that we further discuss in Sec.\,\ref{sec:dis}.